atingupta2005/Jenkins-5-Days-Training-Material/Hands-On/0-CheatSheet.md

 HOURS: Hours in one day (0-23)
 DAYMONTH: Day in a month (1-31)
 MONTH: Month in a year (1-12)
-DAYWEEK: Day of the week (0-7) where 0 and 7 are sunday
+DAYWEEK: Day of the week (0-7) where 0 and 7 are Sunday
 Example: H/2 * * * * (schedule your build for every 2 minutes)
 ```
 #### Try this example: